 Georgetown University: There are trips to the National Zoo, major league baseball games, Shenandoah National Park, music festivals, movies, the Smithsonian Institution, and other local outings.
 There are also day trips to Baltimore.

 University of Pennsylvania: There are trips to the Liberty Bell, Independence Hall, the Jersey Shore, Hersey Park Amusement Park, and ZooAmerica.
 There are also day trips to New York City and Washington, D.C.

 Johns Hopkins University: There are trips to Sandy Point State Park, Hersey Park Amusement Park, Washington, D.C., Annapolis, the National Aquarium, and other local outings.

-London, England: There are trips to Windsor Castle, Cambridge, Oxford, Ascot Racecourse, Stratford-Upon-Avon, and other local outings.
+Cambridge University, England: There are trips to Ely Cathedral, Windsor Castle, Oxford, and other local outings.

 We'll help you feel better.
 You, your family, and your doctor complete a Medical Form before you come to campus that informs us of any health related issues, allergies, and special food needs.
 Summer Discovery staff make all medical appointments, accompany you to medical facilities, obtain prescription medications, and notify parents after medical visits.

-Summer Discovery is pleased to offer assistance in facilitating transportation via, car, bus, train, or plane.
-All plane arrangements are made through Musiker Travel, our own travel agency, at the lowest available fares.
+Students arrange their own transportation to and from university cities.
 We provide escorted transfers to and from specific airports for a fee each way.
 Staff meet all incoming flights at baggage claim (or outside customs for international flights), and assist with all departures.
 If you are being driven to campus, driving directions will be provided to you in the spring.